thermal transfer ribbons

 Resin: For Harsh Environments, Extreme Conditions and Durable.

-The least expensive of all thermal transfer ribbons.
-Wax ribbons have a high percentage of wax-based substance in the colorant.
-Since waxes have lower melting points, printing can be done at lower heat settings.
-As waxes are softer, image durability is less against smudge, scratch, chemical and environmental resistance.
-Wax ribbons are suitable for printing purposes where there is not much abrasion or physical contact against the printed matter or the printing is not needed for a long time.
-Wax ribbons can be used for general purpose labeling, price labels, food ingredients labels, shipping labels, address labels, garment tags, warehouse applications, compliance label printing.
+Wax ribbons are suitable for printing purposes where there is not much abrasion or physical contact against the printed matter or where the printing is not needed for a long time.
+They can be used for general-purpose labeling, such as price labels, food ingredients labels, shipping labels, address labels, garment tags, warehouse applications, and compliance label printing.

 semi-resin or wax/resin ribbons

-Semi-resin ribbons are our most popular ribbons because they are a combination of wax and resin-based substance in the colorant so they have better resistance to scratches and smudges than wax ribbons while at the same time less expensive than resin ribbons.
-They deliver excellent print quality on most label materials include paper and film labels making them the general purpose ribbons suitable for most applications.
+Semi-resin ribbons are our most popular ribbons because they combine wax and resin-based substances in the colorant.
+This combination provides better resistance to scratches and smudges than wax ribbons while being less expensive than resin ribbons.
+Semi-resin ribbons deliver excellent print quality on most label materials, including paper and film labels, making them suitable for most general-purpose applications.

 other things to consider (barcode printer dependent)